Hungarians in Slovakia: After the Fall of Communism

 On 10 April 2008, the Party of the Hungarian Community (SMK-MKP) voted with the governing Smer and SNS, supporting the ratification of the Treaty of Lisbon.
 This may have been the result of an alleged political bargain: Robert Fico promised to change the Slovak education law that would have drastically limited the Hungarian minority's usage of Hungarian-language in educational facilities.
 The two Slovak opposition parties saw this as a betrayal, because originally the whole Slovak opposition had planned to boycott the vote to protest a new press code that limited the freedom of the press in Slovakia.

 In May 2010, the newly appointed second Viktor Orbán cabinet in Hungary initiated a bill on dual citizenship, granting Hungarian passports to members of the Hungarian minority in Slovakia, purportedly aimed at offsetting the harmful effects of the Treaty of Trianon.
 Though János Martonyi, the new Hungarian foreign minister, visited his Slovak colleague to discuss dual citizenship, Robert Fico stated that Fidesz (Orbán's right-wing party) and the new government did not want to negotiate on the issue, considered a question of national security.
 Ján Slota's Slovak government member for the SNS feared that Hungary wanted to attack Slovakia and considered the situation as the "beginning of a war conflict".
 Designate Prime Minister Viktor Orbán laid down firmly that he considered Slovak hysteria as part of the campaign.
 As a response to the change in Hungarian citizenship law, the National Council of the Slovak Republic approved on 26 May 2010 a law stating that if a Slovak citizen applies for citizenship of another country, then that person will lose their Slovak citizenship.

 Language law

+The 1995 State Language Act formed part of a series of measures regulating language policy during Slovakia’s nation-building process following the dissolution of Czechoslovakia and the establishment of the Slovak Republic.
+In 1999, the Act was amended by the Law on the Use of National Minority Languages, which permitted the use of minority languages in municipalities where a minority constituted at least 20% of the population.
+A period of restrictions followed, culminating in the 2009 amendment, which expanded the required use of Slovak in various fields and introduced sanctions for non-compliance.

 On 1 September 2009, over 10,000 Hungarians held demonstrations to protest the new law that limited the use of minority languages in Slovakia.
 The law called for fines of up to £4,380 for institutions "misusing the Slovak language".
 There were demonstrations in Dunajská Streda (Dunaszerdahely), Slovakia, in Budapest, Hungary and in Brussels, Belgium.